-The South Bay Consortium will host an Open House on Monday, January 28th from 5:30-7:30pm in Santa Clara.
+The South Bay Consortium will host an Open House on Monday, January 27, 2014 from 5:30-7:30pm in San Jose.
 For details, please contact Dr. Andrew Berger (see contact information, below).

-The South Bay Consortium is an APA-accredited and APPIC-member psychology postdoctoral residency program* that is well-integrated into the Kaiser Permanente health care system.
+The South Bay Consortium is an APA-accredited and APPIC-member postdoctoral residency program* in clinical psychology that is well integrated into the Kaiser Permanente health care system.
 The consortium is a joint program supported by the Santa Clara and San Jose Medical Centers.
 The Consortium began in 2006 as part of a restructuring of the larger Northern California Regional postdoctoral training programs.
 The goal was to provide an integrated and comprehensive training program while retaining local support.

-*Accreditation information can be obtained from the Commission on Accreditation of the American Psychological Association, 750 First Street NE; Washington, DC 20002-4242.
+*Accreditation information can be obtained from the Office of Program Consultation and Accreditation, 750 First Street NE; Washington, DC 20002-4242.

 Web Site: http://www.apa.org/ed/accreditation/programs/traditional.aspx.